Economics: The Study of Producing Goods and Services

 Global Implications of Production Trends

 The distribution of wealth and the future of work also demand global attention.
 Automation and digital platforms may benefit some economies while leaving others behind, depending on their capacity to adapt.
-Policymakers worldwide must manage these challenges through coordinated efforts, such as trade agreements that prioritize fair labor practices or climate accords that incentivize green production.
+Policymakers worldwide must work through these challenges through coordinated efforts, such as trade agreements that prioritize fair labor practices or climate accords that incentivize green production.

 ...undermining long-term prosperity for all.